Gluten-Free Kitchen: A Comprehensive Guide to Cleaning Appliances and Utensils for Cross-Contamination Prevention

 Can cross-contamination happen in the microwave?

-Let’s take a look.
 Start by thoroughly cleaning your microwave regularly.
 Remove any spills or food particles from the interior using a damp cloth.
-Wipe down its interior and exterior surfaces with hot soapy water or vinegar and water solution to remove any traces of gluten.
+Wipe down its interior and exterior surfaces with hot soapy water or vinegar and water solution to remove any traces of gluten and to keep the microwave gluten-free.

 Can you clean a toaster from gluten?